 In February of 2006, an undercover agent and a SWAT team in Tbilisi, the capital of Georgia, successfully seized a couple of grams of 90% weapons-grade HEU from smugglers.
 The smugglers were all from an unstable region of South Ossetia in Georgia, a border state with Russia in the north, where counterfeit $100 bills, people, and weapons are freely smuggled along with occasional nuclear materials.

 Such destructive power is attractive to those that have a strong motivation of pushing their agenda through any means necessary.

-In April 2016, Georgian authorities arrested three Armenian and three Georgian citizens in Georgian capital of Tbilisi, attempting to sell U-238 for $200 million., In less than two weeks, Georgian authorities arrested five Georgian citizens in Kobuleti, a Black Sea port city about 200 miles west of Tbilisi, attempting to sell 1.7 kilograms (3.7 pounds) of enriched Uranium for $3 million.
+In April 2016, Georgian authorities arrested three Armenian and three Georgian citizens in the Georgian capital of Tbilisi, attempting to sell U-238 for $200 million.
+In less than two weeks, Georgian authorities arrested five Georgian citizens in Kobuleti, a Black Sea port city about 200 miles west of Tbilisi, attempting to sell 1.7 kilograms (3.7 pounds) of enriched Uranium for $3 million.

 The bombings of Hiroshima and Nagasaki in 1945, showed the destructive force of nuclear weapons.
 Two bustling cities were decimated and tens of thousands of people suffered death and life-altering physical and psychological injuries.
 Such destructive power is attractive to those that have a strong motivation of pushing their agenda by any means necessary.
 And the existence of a nuclear black market shows a terrifying potential of aiding their motivation.

 Learn more about the challenges of nuclear black market on Outrider’s feature: Smugglers, Thieves, and Terrorists